Myofascial Release Therapy for Pelvic Floor Dysfunction and Related Issues

 What is considered a condition of the pelvic floor, or pelvic floor dysfunction?

 Some of the conditions we can successfully treat here at Body Restoration Physical Therapy include irritable bowel syndrome (IBS), urinary urgency, vaginismus, urinary frequency, post partum complications, overactive bladder (OAB), coccyxdynia, infertility in both men and women, pelvic pain, prostadynia, prostatitis, constipation, incontinence, vestibulitis, vestibulodynia, vulvodynia, sexual dysfunction, pudendal nerve injury, levator ani dysfunction, pelvic floor dysfunction, painful bladder syndrome or interstitial cystitis (IC), prolapse of the bladder, uterus, or the rectum and scar tissue from breast surgery or prostate surgery.

 Click the link at the bottom of this page, or use the menu above to view a glossary of terms related to conditions of the pelvic floor and their treatments.

 Can Myofascial Release therapy help you?

 “I have been a patient of Dr. D’Antoni for three months.
-She has properly diagnosed a condition which I have had constant pain, and none of the other health care practitioners even mentioned this condition.
+She has properly diagnosed a condition from which I have had constant pain, and none of the other health care practitioners even mentioned this condition.
 During the treatment you are very relaxed.
 She then asks how you are feeling and gives you exercises to do at home.
 At the next session she goes over them to assure you are doing them properly.
 You feel very comfortable in her surroundings.
 I would recommend her as a provider on a scale of 1-5, a 5.” – Cheryl, Bellmore